-This is special operation only possible for CachingTileStore You invalidate the whole cache, or just a part of http://localhost:8080/deegree-webservices/config/invalidate/datasources/tile/configname/ You can specify a bounding box by appending it in the form ?bbox=minx, miny, maxx, maxy (just like in WMS requests).
+This is а special operation only possible for CachingTileStore resources.
+You can invalidate the whole cache, or just а part of it by requesting http://localhost:8080/deegree-webservices/config/invalidate/datasources/tile/configname/ You can specify a bounding box by appending it in the form ?bbox=minx, miny, maxx, maxy (just like in WMS requests).